onosproject/sdran-in-a-box/README.md

 Currently not working yet; under development.

 #### Manually detach a UE
 Currently, RiaB can emulates a single UE running on `oai-ue` pod.
-In order to detach this UE, we can use the below command:
+In order to manually detach this UE, we can use the below command:
 ```bash
 $ echo -en "AT+CPIN=0000\r" | nc -u -w 1 localhost 10000
 $ echo -en "AT+CGATT=0\r" | nc -u -w 1 localhost 10000